 - …value collaboration and action as key strategies for making a tangible difference; and

-- …desire to develop and strengthen essential advocacy skills such as event planning, network outreach, setting conservation action goals, and more!
+- …are eager to cultivate and enhance vital advocacy skills such as campaign organizing, event planning, network outreach, setting and following through on action goals, and more!

 Council Member Roles & Responsibilities

-- Continue to do the impactful work you are already doing in your community, and taking your existing efforts to a deeper level for ocean action
+- Continue to do the impactful work you are already doing in your community, and take your existing efforts to a deeper level for action

-- Promote and participate in other ocean- and conservation-related events in your community, country, and/or globally whenever possible
+- Promote and participate in other ocean, climate, and conservation-related events in your community, country, and/or globally whenever possible throughout the year

-- Provide strategic guidance for the overall focus of World Ocean Day, discuss and share your opinions about various ocean conservation topics, and provide ideas for opportunities that encourage more individual and collective action
+- Provide strategic guidance for the overall focus of World Ocean Day, discuss and share your opinions about various conservation topics, and provide ideas for opportunities that encourage more collective action

 - Participate actively in World Ocean Day publicity campaigns by sharing updates and content with your academic, professional, and personal networks on social media, highlighting your own community efforts through blog posts on the World Ocean Day website, and/or participating in social media takeovers

 - Attend at least 3 of the 4 quarterly video conference/Zoom meetings

 - Completion of 3-4 Advising Surveys throughout the term

 - Consistent digital communication via email/Whatsapp, etc. at least 1-2x per month

 - Virtual Advocacy Training: One hour-long meeting per week, for 4 weeks (In October/November, subject to change)